 |

-"There's a lot of Danelectro in 'em" said Dan Armstrong in one of his interviews when he was asked about the
+"There's a lot of Danelectro in em" said Dan Armstrong in one of his interviews when asked about the

 design of the clear acrylic guitars.
-Truer words were never spoken - for not only was the body shape of the clear
+Truer words were never spoken - for not only was the body shape somewhat modeled after the

-In addition to the deep double cut-away body style, the combination bridge/tailpiece which employs a
+In addition to the deep double cut-away body, the combination bridge/tailpiece which employs a

-rosewood bridge is immediately recognizable.
-Also, many Danelectro models feature a single pickup, volume & tone
+rosewood saddle is immediately recognizable from the Danelectro line.
+Also, many Danelectro models feature volume & tone

 guitars and basses, as Dan virtually built his business on these guitars practically from day one.